-GAPA was started in October 2001 as a direct result of the implementation phase of a research project undertaken by the Albertina and Walter Sisulu Institute of Ageing in Africa at the University of Cape Town.
-The Institute ran workshops and support groups for grandmothers who were affected by the HIV/AIDS pandemic.
-The intervention programme was designed to meet the needs articulated by grandmothers who were part of the study.
-Grandmothers who participated in the pilot project felt that the information and support that they had received was too valuable to end with the completion of the pilot programme that they formed a committee with the occupational therapist and made plans to spread the information and support to others.
+GAPA was started in Khayelitsha in October 2001 as a direct result of the implementation phase of a research project funded by Bristol Myers Squibb undertaken by the Albertina and Walter Sisulu Institute of Ageing in Africa at the University of Cape Town.
+An occupational therapist organised workshops and support groups for grandmothers who were affected by the HIV/AIDS pandemic.
+The intervention program was designed to meet the needs articulated by grandmothers who were part of the study.
+Grandmothers who participated in the pilot project felt that the information and support that they had received was too valuable to end with the completion of the pilot program that they formed a committee with the occupational therapist, Kathleen Brodrick, and made plans to spread the information and support to others.

-G.A.P.A is managed by a group of staff members, a committee made up of grandmothers and a board.
+GAPA is managed by a group of staff members, a committee made up of grandmothers and a board.
 Committee members are elected annually.
-The board consists of community members and a diverse group of people committed to the development of grandmothers…
+The board consists of community members and a diverse group of people committed to the development of grandmother

 - Yolisa Vivienne Budaza (Executive Director of GAPA)